ewoknock/tweeter/README.md

 # Tweeter

-A twitter clone build with Tuby on Rails.
+A twitter clone build with Ruby on Rails.

 ## About